-In general, students can apply for a Master's programme of our faculty if they hold a Bachelor's degree with a three-year duration of the study program (180 Credits).
+In general, students can apply for a Master's programme of our faculty if they hold a Bachelor's degree with a three-year duration of the study program (at least 180 Credits).

-The Bachelor's programs begin in the winter semester.
-In the case of the German-language Master's programmes, the start is possible in both the winter and summer semesters.
+The Bachelor's programmes begin in the winter semester.
+Commencement of German Master's programmes is possible either in the winter or the summer semester.

-The English-language Master's programmes only start in the winter semester.
+The English Master's programmes only start in the winter semester (October).

-The general application deadlines of the JLU Gießen end for the start of studies in the winter semester on the 15th July and for a study start in the summer semester on the 15th January.
+The general application deadline of the JLU Gießen is June 15 for the winter semester and January 15 for the summer semester.

 The application deadline of our international Master's Degree programmes Agrobiotechnology, Insect Biotechnology and Bioresources as well as Transition Management is June 15th.